Best Day Trips by Train from Nice: Easy French Riviera Towns You Can Visit Without a Car

 Port Hercule (the marina)

-Monaco-Ville (the historic old town)
+Monaco-Ville (the historic old town and location of the royal palace)

-Departure station: Nice Ville or Nice Riquier
+🚏Departure station: Nice Ville or Nice Riquier

-Arrival station: Menton (recommended)
+🚏Arrival station: Menton (recommended)

-Alternative station: Menton Garavan (closer to the Italian border)
+🚏Alternative station: Menton Garavan (closer to the Italian border)

 Train time: about 40 minutes